jonathansillito/open-source-project-course/final.md

 The content of the presentation should be similar to the written report.
 When explaining your contributions, please assume your audience is *not* familiar with your project.

 You will have 1 minute to set up, 5 minutes to present, and 1 minutes for questions (7 minutes total).

+## Rubric for both written report and presentation (graded out of 30)

+* [8] The importance of the contributions for the project.
+Naturally, we understand that first contributions by a new contributor will be smaller in scope than what might come later.
+Either multiple smaller contributions or fewer larger contributions are reasonable for this course.
+* [8] The quality of the engineering work.
+This includes its fit with the design, style, etc. of the project's code base.
+The student's job is to explain to the grader why the implementation and design choices were well made.
+* [8] Your effectiveness in following project specific processes, and applying the principles discussed in this course (socializing changes, participating socially in the project, etc.).
+* [3] Quality of writing and organization of the report.
+* [3] Quality of the content and organization of the oral presentation.

+Please write your report (and give your presentation) in a way that helps us asses the dimensions described in the rubric.
+To some extent, these can be seen as persuasive communication exercises.